markvoortman/robocodejs/README.md

 * `heading`: heading of bot, ranges between 0 and 360.
 * `gunHeading`: heading of gun, ranges between 0 and 360.
 * `radarHeading`: heading of radar, ranges between 0 and 360.
-* `enemyScanned`: true if an enemy is in range of the radar, false otherwise.

 Methods:
 * `move(distance)`: move `distance` forward if positive, move backward if negative.